ExperTnot/gofile-uploader/README.md

 - Persistent storage of categories, folders, and guest account information in SQLite database
 - File tracking system with detailed upload history
 - Rotating log files with size management

+## Important Note

+**This tool works exclusively with temporary GoFile accounts** which expire after a period of inactivity.
+Files uploaded using this tool will not be permanently stored and may become inaccessible after the temporary account expires.
+This tool is not intended for long-term file storage.

+## TODOs

+- [x] Basic file upload functionality
+- [x] Progress tracking with tqdm
+- [x] SQLite database integration
+- [x] Category-based folder management
+- [x] File tracking system
+- [ ] Automatic retry on failed uploads
+- [ ] Custom expiration date notifications

 ## Requirements